ryankirkland/ryankirkland/README.md

 ### 👯 Let's Collab

-I’m looking to collaborate on Data Science and programming projects focused on the gaming industry or for the betterment of our global climate.
+I’m looking to collaborate on Data Science and programming projects focused on the gaming industry, cryptocurrencies, or for the betterment of our global climate.

 ### Contact:
 - 📫 How to reach me: ryankirkland.py@gmail.com